コンテンツにスキップ

 和やかに過ぎてゆく、夏の虫干し時間

-A cypress stage for Kyogen artists living in the 21st century
+A stage for Kyogen performers living in the 21st century

 Ozo doctrine (Noh performer Kyogen style Ozo school)

-Some people may not understand the term ``mushiboshi,'' but for us, drying bugs in costumes is an annual summer event.
-By taking out the costumes that are usually stored in the costume storage and letting them dry in the wind, insects will not come to them in the winter, and in other words, they will not be eaten by insects.
+Some people may not be familiar with the term "mushi-boshi," but for us, airing out costumes is an annual summer event.
+By taking out the costumes that are usually stored in the costume storehouse and letting them dry in the wind, insects will not come near them in the winter, which means it will prevent them from being eaten by insects.

-I don't know how many costumes our family owns, but it would be difficult to dry them all in one season.
-Narrow down the items that need maintenance and concentrate on them over 3 to 4 days.
+I don't know how many costumes we have in our house, but it would be difficult to air them all out in one season.
+I narrowed down the items that needed care and spent 3-4 days doing that intensively.

-Costumes and props are tools of our trade, and we were taught strictly how to handle them from an early age.
-It is out of the question to step directly on it or straddle it.
-Even the method of folding is checked to see if the creases are folded correctly.
+Costumes and props are tools of the trade for us, and we were strictly taught from a young age how to handle them.
+Stepping on or stepping over them is completely out of the question.
+Even the way they are folded is checked to make sure they are folded correctly.

-The performers themselves are basically responsible for managing these costumes, but if there is a shortage of manpower, disciples from within the company may be asked to take part.
+Generally, the performers themselves are responsible for caring for these costumes, but when there is a shortage of manpower, they may ask their apprentices to help.

-The cheers of children playing in the water The sound of wind chimes The blinds swaying in the wind Presenting watermelon and ice cream
+The cheers of children playing in the water, the sound of wind chimes, bamboo blinds swaying in the wind, and watermelon and ice cream being brought in as gifts.

 Related articles